cloudposse/aws-cloudformation-terraform-backend/.github/README.md

 ### 1. State Backend Resources
 Used for Terraform or OpenTofu state storage:
 - S3 bucket for Terraform state storage
-- KMS key for encryption
 - DynamoDB table for state locking
+- KMS key for state encryption at rest

 ### 2. Plan File Storage Resources
 Used with Cloud Posse GitHub Actions to store plan files between planning and applying: